Spaghetti and Meatballs with Ricotta, Parmesan, and Marinara Sauce

 - baking sheet

 Preheat oven to 375ºF.
 Bring a large pot of water to a boil over high heat.
-Rinse parsley and pat dry with paper towel, then roughly chop leaves, discarding stems.
+Rinse parsley, pat very dry with paper towel, and roughly chop leaves, discarding stems.
 Peel shallot and mince.
 Mince garlic.
-Line a baking sheet with foil and set aside.
+Line a baking sheet with foil and set aside for Step 3.

 Heat 1 teaspoon olive oil in a large high-sided pan over medium heat.
 When oil is shimmering, add shallot and garlic and sauté, stirring, until shallot is softened, 2-3 minutes.
-Transfer to a large bowl, reserving pan for marinara sauce.
-Add ricotta, breadcrumbs, half of parsley, 1 egg, ½ teaspoon salt and pepper as desired to bowl with aromatics.
+Transfer to a large bowl, reserving pan for Step 5.
+Add breadcrumbs, 1 tablespoon ricotta, half of parsley, 1 egg, ½ teaspoon salt, and pepper as desired to bowl with aromatics.
 Pat beef dry with paper towel and add to bowl.

-Using your hands, mix meatball mixture to thoroughly combine, then form into 10 equal balls, about 1½-inches thick.
+Using your hands, mix meatball mixture to thoroughly combine, then form into 10 equal balls, about 1½ inches thick.
 Arrange meatballs in a single layer on prepared baking sheet, spacing apart as much as possible.
-Bake until slightly browned and cooked through, about 18 minutes.
+Bake until cooked through and slightly browned, 15-18 minutes.

 While meatballs bake, season boiling water generously with salt.
-Stir in spaghetti and cook until al dente, 7-9 minutes.
+Add spaghetti and cook, stirring occasionally, until al dente, 2-3 minutes (fresh pasta tends to stick together more than dried pasta, but stirring can help prevent this—and trust us, it's worth it!).
 Reserve ½ cup pasta cooking water, then drain and set aside.

-Return pan from aromatics to medium heat, add marinara sauce, and bring to a simmer.
+Use any remaining downtime while meatballs bake to pour a glass of something special.
+Once meatballs are browned, return pan from aromatics to medium heat, add marinara sauce, and bring to a simmer.
 Stir in cooked spaghetti.
 Add reserved pasta cooking water, 1 tablespoon at a time, until sauce is silky and clings to noodles.
-Transfer baked meatballs to pan with spaghetti and stir to coat with sauce.
+Add baked meatballs to pan with spaghetti and stir to coat.

-Divide spaghetti and meatballs between plates, then sprinkle over Parmesan and remaining parsley.
-Cue your saucy, noodle-slurping moment.
+Divide spaghetti and meatballs between serving plates, then sprinkle over Parmesan and remaining parsley.
+Dig in!